ziyao233/loli-loader/README.md

   firwmare to correctly fix up devicetrees, since we don't carry a libfdt.
 - initrd is passed through `LINUX_EFI_INITRD_MEDIA_GUID` configuration table, which is only supported by Linux 6.1 or later.
-- No support for graphics or keyboard for now, this is a WIP task.
 - Building involves a Python script taken from systemd-boot, there's a plan to rewrite it in Lua or C.
 - Extlinux-style configuration.
-I don't want to implement one more format.
+I don't want to create one more new format.

 ![xkcd 927: standards](https://imgs.xkcd.com/comics/standards.png)